ainsleys/derivadex-api-docs/source/includes/main.md

 DerivaDEX is a decentralized derivatives exchange that combines the performance of centralized exchanges with the security of decentralized exchanges.

 DerivaDEX currently offers a public WebSocket API for traders and developers.
-In order to use this API, you must must first make a deposit to the DerivaDEX Ethereum contracts.
-The API will then enable you to open and manage your positions via commands, and subscribe to market data via `subscriptions`.
+The API will enable you to open and manage your positions via commands, and subscribe to market data via `subscriptions`.

 Find us online [Discord](https://discord.gg/a54BWuG) | [Telegram](https://t.me/DerivaDEX) | [Medium](https://medium.com/derivadex)